premhowli/SharpStakes-backend/README.md

 Whenever a user wins it simply return 2 * buy in amount(100) as payout. utility.ts has all the simulation logic

+### Technical Gotcha!

+ - if you see all game has ended.
+Just restart the server.
+ - If you have predicted games, and want to try a fresh. change gameIds in src/data/games.ts.
+Since old id's will be fetched from storage, it will already show predicted.
+Alternatively install a fresh app. and all things work again.